TempleEight/temple-docs/TempleEight/docs/getting-started.md

 This tutorial will walk you through developing your own applications with Temple, from start to finish.

-We're going to assume you've already installed the Temple CLI, as per the [Installation Guide](../installation).
+We're going to assume you've already installed the Temple CLI, as per the [Installation](installation) guide.
 > If you'd like to verify this, run `temple --version`, output should be `temple X.X.X (c) 2020 TempleEight`